manasi-sharma/cs224w-ogbl-ddi/README.md

 We applied graph ML techniques and networks (such as the Graph Convolutional Network, GraphSAGE Network and Graph Isomorphism Network) to the ogbl-ddi dataset (https://ogb.stanford.edu/docs/linkprop/#ogbl-ddi) for drug-drug interactions.

 You can access our Medium tutorial describing our approach and results at https://medium.com/@mayassrikanth/f63aab06b0b and our Colab with the complete codebase at https://colab.research.google.com/drive/1BVNVkUStF8muqFGwb25j1sgReeGy7xaW?usp=sharing.

+Our post was selected by the CS224W staff as particularly impressive and eligible to be published on the course's blog (still in progress): https://medium.com/stanford-cs224w